Best Brisket Knife – The Ultimate Top 7 List

 Pros

-• Carbon steel blade with a razor sharp edge
+• High-carbon steel blade retaining a sharp edge

 • Lifetime warranty from DALSTRONG